Youcef3939/MRI-pipeline/README.md

 ![Contributors Welcome](https://img.shields.io/badge/contributors-welcome-brightgreen.svg)
 ![Help Wanted](https://img.shields.io/badge/help-wanted-ff69b4.svg)

-this repository showcases a step-by-step pipeline for **MRI brain tumor analysis**, progressing from simple preprocessing to tumor classification and segmentation.
-it’s designed as an educational/demo project to help others understand the foundations of medical imaging with AI
+this repository showcases a step-by-step pipeline for **MRI brain tumor analysis**, progressing from simple preprocessing to tumor classification and segmentation it’s designed as an educational/demo project to help others understand the foundations of medical imaging with AI

 ---